-- You may now enter birds online using the Fair Entry System. - You may enter multiple birds of the same breed, variety, and sex, and/or many different breeds, varieties and/or multiple species - You cannot enter the same bird in both the 4-H and Open Class shows. - The bird you use for showmanship must also be entered for the 4-H poultry judging.
+- You may enter birds online using the Fair Entry System. - Please contact the Superintendents with pictures through email or text about the breed/variety/sex/etc., to avoid confusion when registering.
+This will help with cage-in and set-up. - You may enter multiple birds of the same breed, variety, and sex, and/or many different breeds, varieties and/or multiple species - You cannot enter the same bird in both the 4-H/FFA and Open Class shows. - The bird you use for showmanship must also be entered for the 4-H/FFA poultry judging. - Any bird in the Fur and Feather Silent